 The Reid Campus Center serves as a community center for all members of the college — students, faculty, staff, alumni, and guests.
 To support the residential nature of the Whitman campus, the Reid Campus Center meets many day-to-day needs through an organization of professional staff, student employees, student volunteers, and committees.

-The Reid Campus Center sponsors numerous programs including musical performances in the Coffeehouse, a Life Skills series, an Arts & Crafts fair and much more.
+The Reid Campus Center sponsors numerous programs including musical performances in the Coffeehouse, a Life Skills series, an Arts & Crafts fair, a monthly lunchtime leadership program, and much more.

-Mission Statement: The Outdoor Program (OP) fosters personal growth, facilitates learning and creates recreational opportunities through leadership development, skills training and safe, environmentally sound trips in a supportive community.
+Mission Statement: The Outdoor Program (OP) fosters personal growth, facilitates learning and creates recreational opportunities through skills and risk management training, leadership development, and environmentally sound trips in a supportive community.

 The Outdoor Program (OP) accomplishes its mission by assisting people in outdoor pursuits while also managing risks so as to offer safe and rewarding recreational experiences.
-Furthermore, the OP provides quality rental equipment in the fields of hiking, backpacking, climbing, flat-water and whitewater kayaking, rafting, canoeing, fishing, cross country skiing, snow shoeing, and telemark skiing.
-Activities cater to novice, beginner, and intermediate skill levels.
-On campus the OP is active in organizing visiting speakers, slide shows, instructional seminars, classes, and films.
-The annual Teton Gravity Research ski film and the Banff Mountain Film Festival are examples of some of the presentations available.
-The OP also oversees the Whitman climbing center and the first-year preorientation “Scrambles” wilderness trip program.
+Furthermore, the OP provides quality rental equipment in the fields of hiking, backpacking, climbing, flat-water and whitewater kayaking, rafting, canoeing, cross country skiing, snow shoeing, telemark and alpine touring skiing.
+Activities cater to beginner and intermediate skill levels.
+On campus the OP organizes visiting speakers, instructional seminars, film showings, and other special events.
+The annual Banff Mountain Film Festival and Back country Film Festival are examples of some of the presentations available.
+The OP also oversees the Whitman climbing center and the first-year pre-orientation “Scrambles” wilderness trip program.
 Outdoor Program activities are open to anyone at any time.

-Another important function of the Outdoor Program is to teach outdoor skills, both elementary and advanced, in such areas as risk management, wilderness first aid, kayaking, climbing, skiing, canoeing, mountaineering, and outdoor leadership.
-The program is a resource for those interested in planning their own trips, exploring the outdoor surroundings of Walla Walla, purchasing equipment, or obtaining instruction.
-Magazines, books, videos, equipment catalogs, buyers’ guides, maps, literature on recreational programs, and outdoor jobs are on file at the program office.
+Another important function of the Outdoor Program is to teach outdoor skills, both elementary and advanced, in such areas as risk management, wilderness first aid, kayaking, climbing, skiing, canoeing, mountaineering, backpacking, and outdoor leadership.
+There are over 75 different jobs per semester that students can practice there leadership skills working for the OP in the rental shop, leading trips and scrambles and instructing in the climbing center.
+The program is a resource for those interested in planning their own trips, exploring the outdoors surrounding Walla Walla, purchasing equipment, or obtaining instruction.
+Magazines, books, maps, literature on recreational programs, and outdoor jobs are on file at the OP Rental Shop.

 Whitman College affirms the classical ideal that physical fitness complements intellectual development.
 Whitman’s programs of sport studies, recreation and athletics are designed to contribute to the liberal education of our students as they engage their minds and bodies in vigorous fitness, wellness, and competitive activity.